Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP: Self-Diagnosis

-We restrict our analysis to four different-size versions of GPT2 \citep{radford2018language}.
-Instead of generating outputs ourselves, we use the RealToxicityPrompts dataset \citep{gehman-etal-2020-realtoxicityprompts}, containing tens of thousands of sentences generated by GPT2 which are already annotated with corresponding attribute scores.
-For each attribute, we collect the 10,000 examples that -- according to Perspective API -- are most and least likely to exhibit this attribute, respectively, and test all four models on the resulting set of 20,000 examples.
-We measure their self-diagnosis abilities using two measures: first, for each attribute we compute the Pearson correlation coefficient (PCC) between probability scores obtained by Perspective API and those obtained by self-diagnosis.
-Second, we measure each model's classification accuracy when we classify an input $\mathbf{x}$ as exhibiting attribute $\mathbf{y}$ if $p(\mathbf{y} \mid \mathbf{x}) \geq \tau$ for some threshold $\tau$ that we determine using a set of 1,000 development examples.
+As a source of language model generations, we use the RealToxicityPrompts dataset \citep{gehman-etal-2020-realtoxicityprompts}, containing tens of thousands of sentences generated by GPT2.
+For each attribute $\mathbf{y}$, we collect the 10,000 examples from this set that -- according to Perspective API -- are most and least likely to exhibit this attribute, respectively.
+This results in test sets of 20,000 examples per attribute to which we assign binary labels based on whether their probability of exhibiting $\mathbf{y}$ according to Perspective API is above 50\%.
+We assess the self-diagnosis abilities of all models on each attribute-specific test set using two measures: First, we compute the Pearson correlation coefficient (PCC) between probability scores obtained by Perspective API for the attribute considered and those obtained by self-diagnosis.
+Second, we measure each model's classification accuracy when we classify an input $\mathbf{x}$ as exhibiting attribute $\mathbf{y}$ if $p(\mathbf{y} \mid \mathbf{x}) \geq \tau$ for some threshold $\tau$ that we determine using a set of 2,000 development examples.

-\paragraph{Results}
+\subsection{Results}

-Results for the six attributes and the four GPT2 model sizes are shown in Figure~\ref{figure:self-diagnosis}.
-Importantly, all results shown are only lower bounds on each model's ability to perform self-diagnosis.
-This is because we only use a single template and description for each attribute, and even seemingly small changes to both templates and descriptions can have a significant effect on performance \citep{jiang2019know,schick2020exploiting,schick2020just}.
-Despite this, Figure~\ref{figure:self-diagnosis} clearly illustrates that the ability to self-diagnose strongly correlates with model size: While the smallest model's classification accuracy in not above chance for any of the four attributes, predictions by GPT2-XL achieve an average of 72.7\% accuracy and a PCC of $\rho=0.51$ across all attributes.
-In interpreting these results, it is important to consider that the labels provided by Perspective API are themselves imperfect and subject to a variety of biases. \citet{gehman-etal-2020-realtoxicityprompts} find the PCC between annotations by human annotators and Perspective API for the attribute ``toxicity'' on a small sample of texts to be $\rho=0.65$, similar to that between Perspective API and GPT2-XL's self-diagnosis outputs on our larger dataset ($\rho=0.64$).
+Results for all attributes and models are shown in Figure~\ref{figure:self-diagnosis}, which clearly illustrates that the ability to self-diagnose strongly correlates with model size: While the smallest model's classification accuracy is not above chance for any of the six attributes considered, predictions by GPT2-XL achieve an average of 72.7\% accuracy and a PCC of $\rho=0.51$ across all attributes.
+T5 has even better self-diagnosis abilities: the largest model achieves an average accuracy of 87.3\% and a PCC of $\rho=0.74$.
+In interpreting these results, it is important to consider that the probability scores provided by Perspective API are themselves imperfect and subject to a variety of biases. \citet{gehman-etal-2020-realtoxicityprompts} find the PCC between annotations by human annotators and Perspective API for the attribute ``toxicity'' on a small sample of texts to be $\rho\,{=}\,0.65$, similar to that between Perspective API and GPT2-XL's self-diagnosis outputs on our dataset ($\rho\,{=}\,0.64$).